-However, it’s normally in a vendor’s best interest to provide as complete a picture as possible as to how their solution will solve your organization’s most important business issues.
+However, it’s normally in a vendor’s best interest to provide a complete picture as possible as to how their solution will solve your organization’s most important business issues.

 While a full ‘proof of concept’ often requires a paid engagement, most vendors are willing to put in the effort to ensure that the benefits of a solution built on top of their platform can be visualized to a great enough extent.

 A single presentation by each vendor is not always enough.
 Vendors may need to research certain details and then follow up with you.
-A subsequent technical deep dive session may be needed in order for your team to develop an understanding of how legacy system integration requirements will be addressed, for example.
+A subsequent technical deep dive session may be needed for your team to understand how legacy system integration requirements will be addressed, for example.

 Step 6 – Select the CRM Solution

 After the demonstrations, there will invariably be follow-up questions for vendors regarding specific functionality and how it will be delivered.

 The participants’ vendor rankings should be consolidated into a single document.
 While at this point the correct path is often clear, the rankings can be further scrutinized in the case of a close call.

 A final vendor selection should be made as part of this step, and an implementation timeline and strategy should be determined.
 Initial implementation estimates can be requested from vendor partners at this stage.
 Enough information will have been collected to provide would-be implementation companies with a solid basis for their initial estimates.